Salva Ballesta: Personal life

 Off the pitch, Salva was notorious for his outspoken personality and his political beliefs, far to the right of most of his peers'.
-A nationalist who put his love for the "fatherland" over that for his own family, he displayed the nation's flag on his boots; when sent off for Málaga against CA Osasuna, whose fans include supporters of Basque independence, he shouted to them "¡Que viva España, hijos de puta!"
+A nationalist who put his love for the "fatherland" over that for his own family, he displayed the nation's flag on his boots; when sent off for Málaga against Osasuna, whose fans include supporters of Basque independence, he shouted to them "¡Que viva España, hijos de puta!"
 (Long live Spain, sons of bitches!).
 Fans of Basque team Real Sociedad displayed a banner reading "Salva, muérete" (Salva, die) when he visited their Anoeta Stadium, and he also had a dislike for Barcelona defender Oleguer Presas, an outspoken left-winger and proponent of Catalan independence, saying that he had more respect for "dog crap" than for him.

 Although his footballing idol was Real Madrid's Hugo Sánchez, Salva's other heroes included Francoist fighter pilot Joaquín García Morato, Luftwaffe aviator Hans-Ulrich Rudel and Antonio Tejero, leader of the failed "23-F" right-wing coup.
 A self-declared Christian, he considered himself apolitical.

 Born to a family with a military background, Salva stated that he would be the first to serve in the Iraq War if conscripted by prime minister José María Aznar.
 He was a patron of his hometown's military helicopter school.

-In February 2013, Salva learnt that he was being turned down for the assistant coach job at RC Celta de Vigo over his political views.
+In February 2013, Salva learnt that he was being turned down for the assistant coach job at Celta de Vigo over his political views.